Mandakini River: Sources

 The Mandakini's single source is the Chorabari Glacier.
 Chorabari is a medium-sized valley-type glacier that covers an area of approximately 6.6 sqkm within the Mandakini basin.
 It is also one of the many glaciers nestled in the Himalayan region, which many residents rely on for their water needs.
 The glacier is between the Kedarnath summit to the north and the town of Kedarnath to the south.
 In recent years (from data received between 1962 and 2014), however, exposure to higher temperatures and increased human intervention has seen a reduction in landmass of the Chorabari glacier (a loss of 1% of its frontal area and approximately 344 m of its length).
 As a result, the Mandakini river has seen steadily increasing water levels and potential for flash flooding.
 This also diminishes fresh water supplies for surrounding towns.

 History

 Pilgrimage

 The Mandakini's rich pious significance dates back to its mention in the Srimad Bhagavad.
 Its plethora of ancient Hindu temples, including the Jagdamba temple and Shiva temple, also contribute to its holy significance.
 Over 10,000 pilgrims travel the main 16 km Kedarnath trek along the Mandakini every year to reach the Kedarnath temple.
 The trek can be completed on foot or on a mule's back for a small fee.
 Longer treks along the basin are also offered for locals and experienced tourists.
 These extend to the shrine of Tungnath and retrace the footsteps of important Hindu sages such as Swami Rama and Bengali Baba.
 People have also been known to bathe in the river during various religious events such as baptisms.

-Role in the establishment of surrounding villages

-The Mandakini has been described as a "lifeline" for the town of Chitrakoot.
-Many springs feed into the river at Sati Anusuiya, a holy and perennial reach of the river near the town.
-This water is used for drinking and domestic use (i.e. washing clothes and bathing).
-Since the river often overflows, new layers of silt are annually deposited on its banks, creating very fertile soil.
-The surrounding villages of Chitrakoot and Rambara rely on the Mandakini for the cultivation of crops used in trade and consumption.
-Many of these harvested plants are also used as natural medicines and aphrodisiacs, making Chitrakoot a hub for crop trade in the Mandakini area.
-The river is known as Payasuni in the Chitrakoot region.